-Lenalidomide is primarily excreted by the kidney; patients with greater degrees of renal impairment can have impaired treatment tolerance (see section 4.4).
+Lenalidomide is primarily excreted by the kidney; patients with greater degrees of renal impairment can have impaired treatment tolerance.
 Care should be taken in dose selection and monitoring of renal function is advised.

 No dose adjustments are required for patients with mild renal impairment.